cemkozcuer/HZilleXSimCLR/documentation/DOCUMENTATION.md

-# Heinrich Zille X SimCLR
+# Investigating the Visual Language of Heinrich Zille´s Unpublished Photographs with Self-Supervised Learning -
 ## Learning representations for Heinrich Zille´s photographs

 **Table of content**